+Telephone: 1800 708 704

+Email: mrs@ communities.wa.gov.au

-Telephone: 1800 708 704 Email: mrs@dcp.wa.gov.au Fax: 1800 610 614 Post: PO Box 8146 Perth BC WA 6849
+Fax: 08 6414 7316 Post: PO Box 8146 Perth BC WA 6849

 This unit is available 24 hours a day, 7 days a week for making a report or to raise concerns.
-Details regarding mandatory reporting can be obtained through: www.mandatoryreporting.dcpfs.wa.gov.au

-To contact DCCPFS for assistance with a specific case that does not involve sexual abuse, the school will need to speak to the Duty Officer at the local office, available during office hours.
-All offices are listed in the White Pages or on the website.
+To contact DOC for assistance with a specific case that does not involve sexual abuse, the school will need to speak to the Duty Officer at the local office, available during office hours.
+All offices are listed in the White Pages or on the website at Child protection office locations (www.wa.gov.au)

-After hours

-Child Abuse Services WA 9223 1111/1800 199 008
+After hours Child Abuse Services WA